 There is a lot going on within our churches and much of it began with a "you want to do what?" moment quickly followed by "ok, let's try."
-We look to our new vicar to challenge us where we have become complacent, encourage us in what we are doing well and inspire us to do more.
-If you are wondering whether this is the benefice for you then please, come and see.
+We look to our new House for Duty Vicar to join in with what we are doing well, challenge us where we may have become complacent, and inspire us to do more with the ideas they bring.
+If you are wondering whether this is the Benefice for you then please, come and see.
 That is our open invitation to everyone.
 We can guarantee you a warm welcome.